Get in Touch

 • Presenting findings to senior management

-• Identifying anomalies in worker roles using cross-reference matrices
+• Spotting anomalies in worker roles using cross-reference matrices

-• Mapping a business process using UML activity diagrams
+• Mapping business processes using UML activity diagrams

 Detailing business processes

-• Scoping the process with UML use case diagrams
+• Defining the scope of the process with UML use case diagrams

 • Mapping information using class diagrams